 AnoTat2: Have you always wanted to be a tattoo artist?
 Do you work in any other medium?

 Mikey: I had no idea what I wanted to be when I was a kid.
 I was all over the place.I did take a bunch of art classes when I was young.
 That’s what started my love of art.
-As far as an other medium?
+As far as the other medium?
 I enjoy painting with pretty much anything on anything.
-Painting flash is at the top of my list though.
+Painting flash is at the top of my list, though.
 I love painting tattoos.